Naturopathic Medicine Indigenous Placement Scholarship

 - Established relationships with community organisations or leaders.

-- Placement opportunities that are community-supported rather than student-initiated, without consultation.
+- Placement opportunities that are community-supported and developed in consultation with the community.

 A minimum of one scholarship is awarded each year, based on the strength of applications and alignment with the scholarship’s purpose.